 After refilling my water and getting called muy bonita by some of the park staff near ticket checking point, I was feeling a bit excited and managed to get back down to Aguas Calientes in half the time it had taken me to climb up.
-When I got back to my accommodation, I was greeted by some drunk Chileans who were super disappointed when they found out that was leaving the next morning.
-They tried their hardest to convince me to stay an extra day so I could drink with them, but settled for promises to keep in touch.
+When I got back to my accommodation, I was greeted by some drunk Chileans who were super disappointed when they found out that I was leaving the next morning.
+They tried their hardest to convince me to stay an extra day so I could drink with them.
+They eventually settled for promises to keep in touch.

-I think I was so tired that I may have napped for most of the trip back to Cusco, or Cuzco in Spanish.
-This southeastern Peruvian city was once not only the capital of the Incan Empire, but the historical capital of Peru.
+I think I was so tired that I may have napped for most of the trip back to Cusco.
+This southeastern Peruvian city was once not only the capital of the Incan Empire, but also the historical capital of Peru.
 Now it serves as the capital of the Cusco Province.
 With under 500,000 people living there, it’s by no means a large city, but it certainly has a lot of character.

 Cusco was declared a UNESCO Heritage Site in 1983 and it’s not hard to see why.
 There is a lot of history in the town, from Incan, pre-Incan and colonial Spanish societies.
-I was told that the Spanish mostly built on top of existing Incan structures, so there are still a lot of Incan buildings in the city underneath or behind the colonial buildings.
+I was told that the Spanish mostly built on top of existing Incan structures.
+That means that there are still a lot of Incan buildings in the city underneath or behind the colonial buildings.